williamnguyen-activecyber/okta.github.io/_source/_code/php/quickstart-signin-widget.md

 After your are finished creating your account, you will be logged into your new organization.
 In the top right of the screen, there is an **Admin** button.
-Clicking on the **Admin** button will take you to your Okta Administration Dashboard and this is where we'll be spending most of our time during this guide.
+Clicking on the **Admin** button will take you to your Okta Administration Dashboard and this is where we&#8217;ll be spending most of our time during this guide.

 ## Enable CORS for your Domain
 This step is necessary for Okta to accept authentication requests from an application through the Sign-In Widget.

 You can enable CORS by following the steps in our [guide for Enabling CORS](/docs/api/getting_started/enabling_cors.html).
 Configure CORS using the same base URL as the web server you are using to host the HTML for the Okta Sign-In Widget (see below for instructions).
-For our example, we'll be setting our example to be hosted on `http://localhost:8000`.
-We'll need to add `http://localhost:8000` as a trusted CORS endpoint in Okta.
+For our example, we&#8217;ll be setting our example to be hosted on `http://localhost:8000`.
+We&#8217;ll need to add `http://localhost:8000` as a trusted CORS endpoint in Okta.

 To do so, follow the steps below:
 1. Navigate to **Admin -> Security -> API** on your Okta dashboard.
 2. In the **Trusted Origins** tab, click on **Add Origin**.
 This will open a modal window with a form to fill out.
 3. Give your new origin a name, we will use **PHP Sign-In Widget Example** as ours.
-4. In the Origin URL field, fill in your web server that you are hosting on, we'll use `http://localhost:8000`.
+4. In the Origin URL field, fill in your web server that you are hosting on, we&#8217;ll use `http://localhost:8000`.
 5. Check **CORS** in the **Type** section and then click **Save**

 ## Create an Authorization Server